-What better than to try barbecue lamb kofte kebabs I thought when my wife came home from the butcher with minced lamb.
+What better than barbecue lamb kofte kebabs I thought, when my wife came home from the butcher with minced lamb.

 I always think of Turkey or Greece and lamb when eating kofte and it's fair to say that's not far from typical although the origins of the word are in fact Persian and mean "mashed".
 So really anything can be considered kofte, not just lamb.

 For this recipe though I'm going with lamb and serving my barbecue lambe kofte kebabs in what I would consider to be a typical Turkish / Greek way with warm pitta breads, salad and a big dollop of organic natural yogurt or tzaziki - Fantastic! .

 What's the difference between a lamb kofte and lamb burger?
 Well frankly not a lot other than I wouldn't put breadcrumb into a burger as I have into this recipe, other than that it's all about the seasoning.

 As with any pattie the key to keeping it moist and having good flavour is to have a good fat content in the pattie (approx 30%) and for this reason I like to use lamb shoulder.